ferdal137/Python-Pacman-Game/README.md

 # Python_Pacman_Game
-### Welcome to the Pacman Game repository!
 This project was developed as the final project for a basic Python course.
 It is a classic arcade game where the player controls Pacman, a yellow character that navigates a maze, collects pellets, and avoids ghosts.

 <div align="center"><img src="https://github.com/ferdal137/Python-Pacman-Game/blob/main/img/Game_Image.png?raw=true" width="502" height="528" /></div>